 Citizens believe that Wegmans’ proposal does not include berms or buffers tall or wide enough to screen the facility from surrounding homes.
 Neighbors are concerned about the light and noise pollution that will emanate from this 24 hours a day, 7 days a week facility.
 The added traffic from over 3,000 daily vehicle trips will cause back-up and safety issues on already stressed local roads.

-If you are interested in contributing to the legal efforts, you can make a Donation to the LLC established to collect funds by visiting the DONATE page.
+If you are interested in contributing to the legal efforts, please DONATE.
 Thank you for your support!